Badcow/Shortcodes/README.md

 Badcow Shortcodes
 =================

 This is a port of WordPress' brilliant shortcode feature for use outside of WordPress.
-The code has remained largely unchanged
+The code has remained largely unchanged.

+The purpose of this project is to use the familiar WordPress shortcode syntax in any system

 Basic Usage
 -----------